Admission overview - Best private school for boys

 - Ranked in the Top 20 Private Schools in San Diego county by Private School Review

 - Nationally recognized in the United States as a Model School for Boys by the Gurian Institute

 We tie learning to the real world.
 As a college prep private school, we encourage boys to explore their passions to gain real world professional skills.
 Classes, electives, and clubs tie in with career development, such as: aviation, business, computer science, cybersecurity, forensics, game development, sports medicine, leadership management, and STEAM subjects (science, technology, engineering, arts, mathematics).
 Mental fitness and a growth mindset are key!

 We care about every student.
 Boasting a 9:1 student-to-teacher ratio, our military boarding school for boys is set up to focus on every cadet around the clock.
 Small class sizes are just the beginning.
 We offer supportive study aids, including daily tutorial, mandatory evening study time, faculty office hours, and peer tutoring.
 We promote intellectual curiosity and growth, as well as acceleration through a variety of Advanced Placement (AP) and Honors classes.
 We also offer special support programs for Learning Strategies for mild-to-moderate learning differences and ESOL/ESL for international students.

 We build a desire to succeed.
-It all begins with commitment, so we only accept students to our military academy who make the choice to attend our middle and/or high school.
+It all begins with commitment, so we only accept students to our boarding school (day option available) who make the choice to attend our middle and/or high school.
 As a result, we see students show rapid improvement in their study habits, grades, time management, and goal-setting.
 Cadets are surrounded by faculty, staff, and peers who will help them grow on all levels as a leader and a person of good character.
 Our unique Cadet Life program supports boys by teaching them self-discipline, responsibility, and resilience in a highly structured environment.